WenhaoRichard/WenhaoRichard.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I received the M.Sc. degree in Electrical and Computer Engineering (major) from University of Florida, United States, in 2021.
-My research interests include Transfer Learning in Computer Vision with Large Language Model, AI for Systems, AI + IoTs.
+**Hao is currently a Machine Learning and Backend Developer at China Merchants Bank Co.,** He graduated with a B.Eng. in Artificial Technology and Science from South China University of Technology (SCUT).
+In 2021, he earned his M.Sc. degree in Electrical and Computer Engineering from the University of Florida, USA.
+During his initial career phase, he applied Computer Vision and Natural Language Processing techniques to analyze health and log data within a mobile app, which boasts over 100 million users.
+His research interests are focused on Transfer Learning in Computer Vision using Large Language Models, AI for Systems, and the integration of AI with IoT (Internet of Things)."
 <dl style="font-family: Arial, sans-serif; font-size: 14px;color: #333; text-align: left; border: 2px solid #3f51b5; padding: 10px; border-radius: 10px;">
   <dt>My Documents</dt>
   <dd class="link" style="background-color: #f2f2f2; border-radius: 10px; margin-bottom: 10px; padding: 10px;">